COLUMNColumn

 Source: author

-Today, it spans a small tributary of the Hoai River between Nguyen Thi Minh Khai Street and Tran Phu Street in Hoi An City.
+It now spans a small tributary of the Hoai River between Nguyen Thi Minh Khai Street and Tran Phu Street in Hoi An City.

 Japanese Bridge (Chua Cau)